Unitary Functor Calculus with Reality: Real Stiefel Combinatorics

 \begin{definition} Define the $n$--th jet category $\CJ_n$ to be category with the same objects as $\CJ$ and morphism space $\CJ_n(U,V)$, the Thom space of the vector bundle $\Cgamma_n(U,V)$. \end{definition}

 The spaces $\CJ_n(U,V)$ inherit a $C_2$--action from the vector bundle $\Cgamma_n(U,V)$, hence the $n$--th jet categories are $C_2\T$--enriched.
 As with orthogonal calculus \cite[Section 1]{We95} there are important relations between the morphism spaces of the $n$--th jet categories for varying $n$.
 These relations are crucial when considering the relationships between polynomial functors and derivatives.
 The following is the `with reality' version of \cite[Proposition 1.2]{We95}.
+To ease notation, given $V \in \CJ$, we denote the tensor product $\C^n \otimes V$ by $nV$.

 \begin{prop} The reduced mapping cone of the restricted composition

 is $C_2$--homeomorphic to $\CJ_{n+1}(U,V)$, where we have identified $S^{2n}$ $C_2$-equivariantly with the closure of the subspace $\CJ_n(U, \C \oplus U)$ of pairs $(i, x)$ with $i : V \longrightarrow \C \oplus V$ the standard inclusion. \end{prop} \begin{proof} Denoting by $\mathcal{P}$ the relevant mapping cone, which is a quotient of